TITLE 24

 (a) An applicant, who is applying for licensure as an elevator mechanic under this chapter, shall submit evidence, verified by oath and satisfactory to the Board, that such individual:

-(1) For licensure as a master elevator mechanic an applicant shall have knowledge of elevator installation, maintenance and repair in the residential, commercial and industrial areas, and in addition must have:
+(1) An applicant shall have knowledge of elevator installation, maintenance and repair in the residential, commercial and industrial areas, and in addition must have at least 1 of the following:

 a.
-Six years’ full-time experience under the supervision of a licensed master elevator mechanic; or
+Six years’ full-time experience under the supervision of a licensed elevator mechanic.

 b.
-Eight thousand hours of full-time experience under the supervision of a licensed master elevator mechanic, plus 576 hours of related instruction, or other approved training verified by a certificate of completion of apprenticeship from a lawful, registered apprenticeship program of any state; or
+Eight thousand hours of full-time experience under the supervision of a licensed elevator mechanic, plus 576 hours of related instruction, or other approved training verified by a certificate of completion of apprenticeship from a lawful, registered apprenticeship program of any state.

-(2) After fulfilling the applicable experience and training requirements of this section, an applicant applying for licensure as a master elevator mechanic must achieve a passing score on the written third-party witnessed standardized examination for licensure as determined by the Board in rules and regulations approved by the Division.
+(2) After fulfilling the applicable experience and training requirements of this section, an applicant applying for licensure as an elevator mechanic must achieve a passing score on the written third-party witnessed standardized examination for licensure as determined by the Board in rules and regulations approved by the Division.

 (3) Has not been the recipient of any administrative penalties regarding that individual’s practice as an elevator mechanic, including, but not limited, to fines, formal reprimands, license suspensions or revocation (except for license revocations for nonpayment of license renewal fees), probationary limitations, and has not entered into any “consent agreements” which contain conditions placed by any state on that person’s professional conduct and practice, including any voluntary surrender of a license.
 The Board may determine after a hearing whether such administrative penalty is grounds to deny licensure.